 In a phase 1 clinical study an RPE patch comprising a fully differentiated, human ESC-derived-RPE monolayer was grown on a coated, synthetic basement membrane and implanted subretinally in 2 patients with severe wet AMD68.
-It was concluded that successful delivery was possible and survival of the RPE patch was demonstrated by biomicroscopy and on OCT.
+The researchers concluded that successful delivery was possible and survival of the RPE patch was demonstrated by biomicroscopy and on OCT.
 There was a visual acuity gain of 29 and 21 letters in the two patients, respectively, over a 12-month period.
 This study, however, lacked a control group.

 In a world first a Japanese woman in her 70s was the first person to receive tissue derived from induced pluripotent stem cells69.
 The iPSC-RPE were derived from her own skin cells.
 This was a significant milestone in cell-based therapy treatment for AMD.
 However, the trial was halted due to unexpected genetic changes in the iPSCs.
 The cost of the entire process means it is not feasible to carry this process out on a large number of patients.
 Current thinking is that HLA-matched RPE cell banks could be used to bring costs down.
 Furthermore, it took a significant period of time to generate the RPE cells before implantation making it difficult to implement this as an established treatment for AMD.
 In 2017, the procedure was performed in a Japanese man in his 60s with wet AMD using IPSC cells donated from another person70.
 The surgery included the removal of the neovascular membrane and transplantation of the autologous iPSC derived RPE cell sheet under the retina.
 At 1 year after surgery, the transplanted sheet remained intact, BCVA unchanged, and cystoid macular oedema was present.